Zrythm v2.0.0-DEV

 Contributing to Zrythm

 Zrythm is a project developed mostly by volunteers from all around the world.
-You are welcome to join us on our mailing lists or in the #zrythm channel in Libera.chat IRC.
+You are welcome to join our chatrooms and forum listed on our official website.
 Tell us how would you like to help, and we will do our best to guide you.

 Project Management